terrisgit/K-9ModernCppStarter/README.md

 - [Abseil](https://abseil.io) for writing modern C++ that works with older C++ 11 parsers
 - [GoogleTest](https://github.com/google/googletest) for unit testing and mocking
 - [nlohmann/json](https://github.com/nlohmann/json) for parsing JSON
+- Linux only: [erikzenker/inotify-cpp](https://github.com/erikzenker/inotify-cpp/releases) for listening for filesystem events
+    - Uses [Boost via nelhage/rules_boost](https://github.com/nelhage/rules_boost), thus demonstrating how to use Boost in your own project or use a dependency that uses Boost

 # Origin